phenomen/vttc/README.md

 # VTTC - Virtual Tabletop Converter

-**VTTC** is a command-line tool (CLI) that quickly converts various image and video formats into file formats compatible with most VTT (i.e. Foundry VTT, Roll20, Fantasy Grounds).
+**VTTC** is a command line tool (CLI) that quickly converts various image and video formats into optimized formats compatible with popular VTTs (e.g. Foundry VTT, Roll20, Fantasy Grounds).

 > Right now it's pretty basic and lacks of some options (especially for video formats) but still useful for quick conversion.